-The company's success will greatly depend on the allocation of marketing resources on the market segments with high customer value.
-Considering the heterogeneity it is necessary to segment customers the two value perspectives are included.
-This procedure is presented as "value-to-value approach" in the following.
+A company's success will greatly depend on the allocation of marketing resources on the market segments with high customer value.
+Considering the heterogeneity it is necessary to segment customers including the two value perspectives.
+This procedure is presented as "value-to-value approach" (V2V) in the following.